the benefits of microchipping your pet

 There are different types of chips available from different manufacturers such as HomeAgain; your vet will be able to advise you on which chip is best for your pet.

 Though there are many identification systems available to pet owners, microchipping and tattooing are the only real forms of permanent identification.
-The “microchips” used for pet identification are actually a tiny transponder encased in a special type of plastic or surgical glass.
+The “microchips” used for pet identification are actually tiny RFID implants encased in a special type of plastic or surgical glass that's about the size of a large grain of rice.

 The microchip can be implanted at your veterinarian’s office.
 The standard site for implantation is underneath the skin between the shoulder blades.
-This procedure does not require anesthesia, but many young pets are chipped while undergoing their spay or neuter procedure.
+This procedure only takes a few seconds and does not require anesthesia, but many young pets are chipped while undergoing their spay or neuter procedure.

 How long do pet microchips last?